vbaziuk/vbaziuk/readme.md

 🌱 I’m currently learning frontend development and Express.js for backend applications with Firebase.

-📝 I've worked on automated testing development using Cucumber.js, CI/CD with Jenkins, and node module maintenance.
+📝 I've worked on automated test development using Cucumber.js, CI/CD with Jenkins, and Node.js.

 🎓 I studied Computer Engineering at the University at Buffalo.
-Prior to that I obtained an A.S. in Electrical Engineering.